A dog sitting beside its owner at a table inside a coffee shop — dogs are welcome at Starbucks outdoor seating, and service dogs indoors

 QUICK ANSWER

 Starbucks has quietly become one of the most dog-friendly coffee chains in America, largely thanks to the Puppuccino — an off-menu cup of whipped cream that turned into a social-media phenomenon.
 But the rules around bringing your dog are more specific than most people realize, and they differ between the patio, the inside of the café, and the drive-thru.
-Here is exactly what is allowed, how to order a pup cup, and whether that whipped cream is actually safe for your dog.
+This guide covers exactly what is allowed, how to order a pup cup, which Starbucks locations are most pet-friendly, and whether that whipped cream is actually safe for your dog.

-The short answer: outdoor yes, indoor mostly no
+Is Starbucks dog-friendly?
+The outdoor yes, indoor mostly no rule

 Pet dogs are welcome outdoors at almost every Starbucks, but only service dogs may come inside.
-Starbucks does not publish a single nationwide pet policy, because the rules are driven by local health codes that govern any business serving food and drink.
+Starbucks does not publish a single nationwide pet policy because the rules are driven by local health codes that govern any business serving food and drink.
 Those codes almost universally prohibit non-service animals from indoor food-prep and seating areas.
-In practice this produces a consistent pattern across the country:
+In practice, this produces a consistent pattern across all 12,000+ U.S. locations:

 • Outdoor seating (patios, sidewalk tables): leashed, well-behaved pet dogs are welcome at the large majority of locations.